CSEdelft/competitions/README.md

 # competitions

-Every month, me (jonathan) will give *10 euros* to the creator of the best submission that conforms to the monthly challenge. me, together with Julius will judge.
+Every month, me (jonathan) will give *10 euros* __(note, this month you can win a tshirt)__ to the creator of the best submission that conforms to the monthly challenge. me, together with Julius will judge.

 Ideas for future challenges are welcome